 Create a draft version of the canvas, writing big ideas on large post-its.
 Think of this as your first prototype.
 Don’t overthink it.
 Each participant should do this on their own before they start working together.

 The Culture Design Canvas has 10 building blocks.
-A mistake commonly made is to fill them all at once or in a random order.
+A mistake commonly made is to fill them all at once or in random order.
 Follow these steps to map or design your culture successfully.

 B. Start at the core: purpose and values